horia141/jupiter/src/webapi/README.md

 # Web API

-A Web RPI-ish API for Jupiter.
+A Web RPI-ish API for Thrive.

 Based on Flask.